komietty/metriko/README.md

 - Globally optimal rotational symmetry tangent fields
 - Basic integration of tangent fields
 - Integer Grid Mapping (IGM) using an iterative rounding algorithm
-- T-mesh implementation based on the motorcycle graph algorithm
+- T-mesh implementation based on the motorcycle graph
 - Quantization and mesh generation using T-mesh

 Known limitations and issues:
 - Quantization results can vary in quality for coarse quads
 - Meshes with boundaries are currently not supported (planned for future support)
-- While quantization is robust, the meshing technique is not yet optimized for coarse quad meshes
+- While quantization is robust, the meshing technique is not yet optimized for coarse quads

 ## Usage
 Metriko is a header-only library with a minimal dependency on libigl (only the core features are required).
 To run a demo, install Polyscope using the submodule system provided.